-KAR offers customized financial planning services to clients of its wealth advisory business that can include retirement and cash-flow planning, risk management, estate planning and wealth transfer, charitable gifting solutions, and general tax management.
+KAR offers customized financial planning services to clients of its wealth advisory business that can include retirement and cash-flow planning, risk management, estate planning and wealth transfer, charitable gifting solutions, and general tax planning.
 The nature of the Firm's financial planning services means that the Firm typically doesn't conduct ongoing reviews of such financial plans unless specifically requested by the client or when the client's wealth advisor or senior wealth advisor and the client mutually determine to do so.
-In the event that KAR undertakes to review financial plans on an ongoing basis, the wealth advisor or senior wealth advisor assigned to such client conduct such reviews.
+In the event that KAR undertakes to review financial plans on an ongoing basis, the wealth advisor or senior wealth advisor assigned to such client conducts such reviews in consultation with KAR's financial planning team